 - evolution (n.)

 - 1620s, "an opening of what was rolled up," from Latin evolutionem (nominative evolutio) "unrolling (of a book)," noun of action from past participle stem of evolvere "to unroll" (see evolve).

-Used in various senses in medicine, mathematics, and general use, including "growth to maturity and development of an individual living thing" (1660s).
-Modern use in biology, of species, first attested 1832 by Scottish geologist Charles Lyell.
-Charles Darwin used the word only once, in the closing paragraph of "The Origin of Species" (1859), and preferred descent with modification, in part because evolution already had been used in the 18c. homunculus theory of embryological development (first proposed under this name by Bonnet, 1762), in part because it carried a sense of "progress" not found in Darwin's idea.
+Used in medicine, mathematics, and general writing in various senses including "growth to maturity and development of an individual living thing" (1660s).
+Modern use in biology, of species, first attested 1832 in works of Scottish geologist Charles Lyell.
+Charles Darwin used the word only once, in the closing paragraph of "The Origin of Species" (1859), and preferred descent with modification, in part because evolution already had been used in the 18c. homunculus theory of embryological development (first proposed under this name by Bonnet, 1762) and in part because it carried a sense of "progress" not found in Darwin's idea.
 But Victorian belief in progress prevailed (and the advantages of brevity), and Herbert Spencer and other biologists after Darwin popularized evolution.